 If serving caviar is an art, then traditional Russian blinis are the perfect blank canvas.

-Dollop a creamy cloud of crème fraiche atop warm blini and top it off with a small portion of caviar and voila. a traditional caviar canapé.
+These traditionally tiny gourmet buckwheat pancakes and sour cream are the classic complements to caviar.
+Dollop a cloud of sour cream on top of a warm blini and top it off with a small portion of Caviar and voilà, a traditional Caviar canapé.